-Ning Li is an Associate Professor at the Johns Hopkins Carey Business School.
+Ning Li is a Professor of Marketing at the Johns Hopkins Carey Business School.
 Her research interests include business-to-business marketing strategy, global marketing strategy, and marketing ethics.
 She has taught both online and onsite courses to MBA, MS, EMBA, and undergraduate students.